mxdpeep/linux-bash-scripts/README.md

 -------------

 Backup ~/www folder to an external media, useful for weekly backups.
-EDIT BACKUP PATH VARIABLE BEFORE FIRST USE!!!
+EDIT BACKUP AND WEB FOLDER PATH VARIABLES BEFORE FIRST USE!!!

 cert-delete.sh